 Be sure to check out our 6 best core exercises for runners.

 Be sure to perform dynamic stretches before you run and core and back stretches after your run.
-Incorporate the stretches mentioned above regularly as well as:

-- The Cobra Pose: lie on your stomach and push up so your arms are straight, and your back is arched.
+- The Cobra Pose: lie on your stomach and push up so your arms are straight and your back is arched.
 Hold for 20 seconds and breathe.

-- Downward Dog Pose: support yourself in a plank position and arch your hips up to the sky, so you are in an upside V. Hold for 20 seconds and breathe.
+- Downward Dog Pose: support yourself in a plank position and arch your hips up to the sky so you are in an upside V. Hold for 20 seconds and breathe.